 Since becoming a mom last year, my financial goals and long-term plans certainly have shifted.
-While expecting and new moms should continue focusing on their own financial security and retirement goals, a new baby means a whole new set of monetary considerations.
+New parents should continue focusing on their own financial security and retirement goals, a baby means a whole new set of monetary considerations.
 Here are some tips that can help get your family on solid footing for the future.

 Tips leading up to baby